 Other important aspects of a trust:

-- For registering a trust, minimum two trustees are needed.
+- For NGO trust registration, minimum two trustees are needed.
 All the trustees together are called Board of Trustees.

 - Trustees cannot draw any remuneration from the trust fund.
 However, they may take reasonable compensation for the professional services they provide.